+The district court decides to initiate bankruptcy, e.g. at the request of the shareholders or of the company's creditors.
 When the district court has made a decision to initiate a bankruptcy, a bankruptcy trustee is appointed.
-The bankruptcy trustee takes over the signature rights for the company and the former representatives of the company no longer have the right to change the holder of the domain name.
+The bankruptcy trustee takes over the company's signatory rights and is the one who takes care of and also sells property on behalf of the company.
+During that time period, the former representatives of the company do not have the right to change the holder of the domain name.